jd2rogers2/aws-learning-crud-mvp/docs/aws-cloud-practitioner-learnings.md

         - free tier check box (or prod or dev)
         - password connection is fine
         - create a security access group
-    - once created, can take a snapshot
     - can take snapshots
-        - can create a new/copy of this db via snap shot
+        - for new/copy of this db
-        - can share
+        - or for sharing
 - RDS architecture
     - main + read replicas pattern
         - (including read replicas in other AZs)